kyaoNK/markdown-wallpaper/README.md

 ## Extension Settings

-This extension does not contribute any settings to VS Code.
+This extension contributes the following settings:

+- `markdown-wallpaperimage.defaultWallpaperSizeName`: Default wallpaper size name (e.g., FHD, 4K)
+- `markdown-wallpaperimage.outputDirectory`: Directory where generated wallpaper images will be saved
+- `markdown-wallpaperimage.outputFileName`: Base name for the output wallpaper file
+- `markdown-wallpaperimage.inputDirectory`: Directory containing input files for wallpaper generation
+- `markdown-wallpaperimage.readStyleCss`: Name of the CSS file to be used for styling the wallpaper
+- `markdown-wallpaperimage.readBakgroundImage`: Name of the background image file to be used in the wallpaper
+- `markdown-wallpaperimage.minNumColumns`: Minimum number of columns for text layout in the wallpaper
+- `markdown-wallpaperimage.maxNumColumns`: Maximum number of columns for text layout in the wallpaper
+- `markdown-wallpaperimage.minFontSize`: Minimum font size (in pixels) for text in the wallpaper
+- `markdown-wallpaperimage.maxFontSize`: Maximum font size (in pixels) for text in the wallpaper

 ## Known Issues

 No known issues at this time.
-If you encounter any problems, please [open an issue](https://github.com/yourusername/markdown-wallpaperimage/issues) on our GitHub repository.
+If you encounter any problems, please [open an issue](https://github.com/kyaoNK/markdown-wallpaperimage/issues) on our GitHub repository.

 ## Contributing